 D&E is more than a classroom.
 Students say it’s like a family, where one can discover who they are and what makes them happy.
 They find their niches and learn beyond the classroom through lectures, arts events, recreation, and student-focused activities that are interesting and often adventurous.

 Students enjoy NCAA DII sports with Senator Nation.
-They can also play frisbee golf and paintball and have fun on Nuttall Field, the new, state-of-the-art AstroTurf outdoor soccer/lacrosse field with lights.
+They can also play frisbee golf and paintball and have fun on Nuttall Field, a state-of-the-art AstroTurf outdoor soccer/lacrosse field with lights.
 Anyone can take up yoga, play a game of basketball, work out in Robbins-Madden Fitness Center, go for a swim in George A. Myles Pool, or join an intramural team.
 They can even work on their golf game at D&E’s Seybolt Indoor Golf Academy.

 Many campus events double as learning opportunities, such as the annual Dance Festival that includes a full schedule of workshops and performances.
 Venues on campus are highlighted by the beautifully renovated Myles Center for the Arts, which includes the 1,140-seat Harper-McNeeley Auditorium, the region’s largest performance hall, and art studios for drawing, painting, ceramics, and printmaking.
 There is also the Boiler House Theatre, home to D&E theatre, while gallery space for the visual arts can be found spread throughout several buildings.
 But that’s not all; arts and entertainment extend beyond the campus to the city of Elkins, which is a Certified Arts Community.
 Anyone who explores the area experiences another new world.